-Preparation allows the adult learner to anticipate what will occur and to plan their engagement in the session.
-Assigning activities to complete before a session allows the learner to focus attention and activate prior knowledge.
-Preparation also allows presenters to establish their expertise and motivate leaners to engage in the professional development.
+Preparation allows adult learners to anticipate what will occur and to plan their engagement in the session.
+Assigning activities to complete before a session allows the learners to focus attention and activate prior knowledge.
+Preparation also allows presenters to establish their expertise and motivate learners to engage in the professional development.

 The presenter should: